Vermunds/SkyrimSoulsRE/README.md

 The mod will not take ownership of functions it doesn't know of.
 It will also not work with custom menus it doesn't know of.

-If you're creating a custom menu, you may contact me in order to add support for it, or you can aslo consider opening a pull request.
+If you're creating a custom menu, you may contact me in order to add support for it, or you can also consider opening a pull request.

 ## Build